tansudasli/azure-sandbox/README.md

 Architectural approaches to core cloud concepts in azure.
 For the sake of clearity, I will focus on api layer for product-services, while i highlight high level design.

-- [x] /doc : architecture design document
+- [x] /doc : architecture design document and agenda
 - [x] /iaas : implementation scripts for traditional IaaS in cloud

 ## How to Start